sphanasvadekar/JobManageApi/README.md

 Setup Instructions:
 Database Setup:

-Execute the SQL script provided in the "SqlScript" folder.
+Execute the SQL script "JobManagementApi.sql" provided in the "SqlScript" folder.
 Modify the app settings file to configure the connection string with your server.
 Replace "Server=IN-5CD9370XKC" with "Server={YourServerName};Database=JobManagementDb;Trusted_connection=true;TrustServerCertificate=true;".